hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 thermodynamics, and electromagnetism.
 Originally published in 2017 as a single massive volume, in 2021 a version was issued where topics are split up into 5 volumes.
 Volume 3 covers *Elasticity & Fluid Dynamics*.
 However, the chapters make reference to earlier ones (relativity and statistical physics) and future ones (plasma physics) so I advise consuming the content from the original single-volume version.

+Further comments on *Modern Classical Physics* are forthcoming.

 ### Steven Weinberg